 The image above.
 You see the problem?

 Using inaccurate sentiment analysis data can prove catastrophic.
 Choosing the right tool is essential.
 A tool that gets sarcasm.
-That reads the comment from John Doe and understands that he's being sarcastic.
-He's having a pop.
-He's being negative.
+That reads the comment from John Doe and understands that it's sarcastic.
 So you have to choose the best.
 Some social media analysis vendors state that their sentiment analysis algorithm will be, at best, 50-60% accurate.

 Sentiment analysis - opinion mining, text analysis, emotion AI - uses natural language processing - NLP - to analyze conversations and determine the emotional tone behind words, and understand the attitudes and opinions being expressed.
 As humans, we do this instinctively - without thinking.

 What about content online?